ronys/pypwsafe/README.md

 Introduction
 ============
-A pure-Python library that can read and write Password Safe v3 files.
+A pure-Python2 library that can read and write Password Safe v3 files.
 It includes full support for almost all current Password Safe v3 database headers and record headers.

+Note
+====
+Since this was written, the main (PasswordSafe project)[https://github.com/pwsafe/pwsafe] has added a cli version (pwsafe-cli) as part of the deliverables.
+That may be preferable, both for performance and compatibility, to using this.

 History
 =======